Zhanelya/FP-Project-2/README.md

 #####Components:

-DB - Dqatabase functionality for the program
+DB - Database functionality for the program

-DataType - Principle DataType used for the program Main - Main module used in the program to process data from Yahoo Finance and provide interactivity.
+DataType - Principle DataType used for the program

+Main - Main module used in the program to process data from Yahoo Finance and provide interactivity

 NW - Network functionality for the program

 Parse - Parsing functionality for the program

 #####Extra modules needed to run the code:
 • Database.HDBC